kernel-community/kernel/CONTRIBUTING.md

 2. `cd kernel`
 3. `mkdocs serve`

-You can run run `mkdocs build` to build the production site, but that shouldn't be necessary for contributions as you can simply use `serve` to check that your changes work before submitting a PR.
+You can run `mkdocs build` to build the production site, but that shouldn't be necessary for contributions as you can simply use `serve` to check that your changes work before submitting a PR.

 ### Missing a feature?